Test Complete

 Respiratory alkalosis alters the acid-base balance due to alveolar hyperventilation.
 It can be due to a

-• reflex compensation for metabolic acidosis or it can occur from
+• reflex compensation for metabolic acidosis, or it can occur from

 • hyperventilation (anxiety, stress, fear).